CloudLabs-MOC/CloudLabs-SEED/Network Security/Firewall/Firewall.md

 ### 5.1 Task 3.A: Experiment with the Connection Tracking

 To support stateful firewalls, we need to be able to track connections.
-This is achieved by theconntrack mechanism inside the kernel.
+This is achieved by the conntrack mechanism inside the kernel.
 In this task, we will conduct experiments related to this module, and get familiar with the connection tracking mechanism.
 In our experiment, we will check the connection tracking information on the router container.
 This can be done using the following command: